COVID-19 Energy Efficiency Capital Grant - second call

 How to apply

-EECG is now open to applications and detailed guidance notes (PDF, 500K) are available.
+EECG is now closed to applications.
+Detailed guidance notes (PDF, 500K) are available.

 You will need the following information to complete the online application form.